 Special Events Coordinator

-I have been on staff since January of 2015 and am so thankful to combine my love of fundraising with my passion to see children know Jesus.
+Ruth has been on staff since January of 2015.
+She says, “I am so thankful to combine my love of fundraising with my passion to see children know Jesus.”

 General Information, Club Statistics, Ordering Materials

 (o) 864.292.5842 x10

 Paula grew up in Bartlesville, Oklahoma.
 Her mother and father were believers, and she was blessed to grow up in a Bible believing church.
 There, at the age of 12, she accepted Jesus Christ as her personal Savior.
 She has been in Greenville for over 30 years and met her husband, Sonny, at Edwards Road Baptist where they are members.
 Paula has always worked with young people and children in church including serving as a G.A.
 Leader and Director, Sunday School teacher, and AWANA leader.
 Paula started working with CEF in January of 1999, after being on the CEF Board for 4 years.
 “The best part of what I do is working with GNC workers and our CEF donors.
 It is such a blessing to me to get to know these people who love the Lord and are called to His ministry by giving of their time, talents, and resources,” Paula says.
 One of her great loves is to read books, especially old fiction “antique books” that were written/published in the late 1800’s or early 1900’s.

 Paula started her walk with the Lord through guidance in His Word and the teaching in Bible Studies and church.
 She attended Oklahoma Baptist University in Shawnee, OK, and then moved with her college roommates to Dallas, Texas where she began her business career with Bowater.
 She and her roommates were very active in their Singles Church group and they also attended Dallas Theological Seminary classes.